Zankix/Team2/README.md

 using (nvm install 19.5.0)

 1. Clone repo to through Github Desktop
+   - (cd capstone) to enter the main folder
 2. Open terminal and enter into web folder using (cd web) command
 3. Install required packages using (npm i) command
    - this will install all packages that are being used in this applicattion
 4. Run web server using (npm run dev) command
 5. Open browser and type [http://localhost:3000/]

 6. open another terminal
 7. cd into pocketbase folder (cd pb)
-8. Run pocketbase server (./pocketbase serve)
+8. Run pocketbase server
+   - Windows (./pocketbaseWindows serve)
+   - Mac (./pocketbase serve)
 9. click on the link in terminal with ADMIN UI